 It’s good to point out that psoriasis is often confused with eczema.
 Although they have some similarities, they are different skin conditions.
-You can determine the difference between the two because eczema is usually found in the joints, or the flexor points in this area to be more precise.
-Which are normally the "hot" spots on our body, where you are more likely to sweat which will cause irritation on the skin.
+You can determine the difference between the two as eczema is usually found in the joints, or the flexor points in this area to be more precise.
+Which are generally the "hot" spots on our body, this is where you are more likely to sweat which will cause irritation on the skin.
 Psoriasis also has a dry layer of skin above the redness which can sometimes be hard to tell the difference, you can read our guide on psoriasis here.

 Unfortunately, there is no universal cure for this skin disease.
 However, it is worth mentioning that there are many different kinds of topical treatments specially designed for skin problems.
-These treatments are focused on limiting the breakout, lowering the intensity of inflammation and to ease discomfort and itching.
+These treatments are focused on limiting the breakout, lowering the intensity of inflammation while easing discomfort and itching.

 In many cases, doctors are prescribing corticosteroid pharmaceutical drugs for eczema.
-The science behind corticosteroid medications is simple – they are able to ease itching by reducing the inflammation in the body or on the skin which in result lowers the intensity of redness and soothes the dry patches.
+The science behind corticosteroid medications is simple – they can reduce itching by reducing the inflammation in the body or on the skin which in result lowers the intensity of redness and soothes the dry patches.
 While these creams will work, these creams have huge side effects from long term use.

 In most cases, people can expect:

 This is the reason why many doctors will try to limit a patient's use of this drug.

 There are cases where antibiotics can be quite helpful too.
 There are situations when your skin becomes very inflamed and develops cracks and wounds in different parts of the skin.
-These skins become a breeding ground for bacteria which can make the skin appear worse.
-Frequent scratching will continue to open the skins protective layer and leave it vulnerable to bacteria.
+The skin becomes a breeding ground for bacteria which can make the skin appear worse.
+Frequent scratching will continue to open the skin's protective layer and leave it vulnerable to bacteria.